vendetta-labs/vendetta-markets-contracts/contracts/parimutuel-market/README.md

 ### Cancel market
 - [x] It properly cancels the market
-- [x] It cant score the market if sender isnt the admin
+- [x] It cant cancel the market if sender isnt the admin
-- [x] It cant score the market if it is no longer active
+- [x] It cant cancel the market if it is no longer active